AnnieCannons/countries-app-instructions/version-0/README.md

      - "Where in the world?" should link to the Home page
      - "Saved Countries" should link to the SavedCountries page
 4. In App.css, style the header
-5. Once you're done, commit your changes and push your code to GitHub.
+5. Add, commit, and push your code to Github.

 ### In the Home page, display localData from `localData.js` file as CountryCard components
 1. In `App.jsx`, import the `localData.js` file.
 This file contains an array of country objects.